Changissnz/my_thoughts_on_AI__07-30-2026/README.md

 "revelation" that there is no artificial intelligence bubble, which then is a statement that growing economic problems of disparities and inequalities are NOT because of developments in artificial intelligence.
-I guess the man might be right, but he issues his statements out of the bottom of his financial interests (Korea, Manchuria, and Japan I presume), not because he is the wisest and error-free financier ever in the Eastern hemisphere.
+I guess the man might be right, but he issues his statements out of the bottom of his financial interests (Korea, Manchuria, and Japan I presume), not because he is the most wise and error-free financier ever in the Eastern hemisphere.
 I also used words such as "intelligentsia" in that discussion surrounding artificial intelligence because that word is very complementary to the industry.
 Cultural expectations, as I tried to elucidate in that article, are strange in that they are conservative at "source", or at "poverty" perhaps is the better choice of word, and become represented as such